This Homemade Caramel Snickerdoodle Ice Cream recipe comes together in just a few minutes, and you don’t even need an ice cream machine.

 We love our ice cream maker, but sometimes a good old-fashioned no-churn ice cream is just what’s needed.

-It doesn’t cost anything extra, there’s nothing to plug in, and there are no eggs in this recipe to help it set up, either.
+It doesn’t cost anything extra, there’s nothing to plug in.
+There are no eggs in this recipe to help it set up, either.

 You can crumble any type of snickerdoodle cookie into your ice cream – store bought or homemade.